jnbastoky/Zombo/content/posts/2025-01-01-Dream-Big/index.md

 title = 'Dream Big'
 date = 2025-01-01T21:47:26Z
 draft = false
-categories = [""]
+categories = ["update"]
-tags = [""]
+tags = ["zombo"]
 thumbnail = "*brainstorming*"
 +++

 We know we want to build a robot, but there are so many possibilities.
 Where do we start?
 A brainstorming session.

 ## The Brainstorming